-In an effort to comply with the regulations under Title VI of the Civil Rights Act of 1964, TDHCA is developing a Limited English Proficiency (LEP) policy to be approved by TDHCA's Board.
+In an effort to comply with the regulations under Title VI of the Civil Rights Act of 1964, TDHCA has developed a Limited English Proficiency (LEP) policy.
 Tile VI ensures program access to residents of Texas designated as possessing "limited English proficiency" or LEP.
-The policy will outlines the responsibilities of TDHCA and its subrecipients and contractors in relation to Title VI.
+The policy outlines the responsibilities of TDHCA and its administrators and contractors in relation to Title VI.
 TDHCA commits to conduct an assessment to determine the extent of its obligation to provide LEP services.
 Federal guidance requires a Four-Factor Analysis which analyzes (1) the number or proportion of LEP persons served or encountered in the eligible service population; (2) the frequency with which LEP persons come into contact with the program; (3) the nature and importance of the program, activity or service provided by the program; and (4) the resources available and costs to the recipient.
 TDHCA also commits to develop, maintain, and periodically update a Language Access Plan (LAP).
-TDHCA will also train staff, subrecipients, and contractors and inform LEP persons about policies and procedures regarding the LAP.
+TDHCA will also train staff, administrators, and contractors and inform LEP persons about policies and procedures regarding the LAP.